spose-ws/spose-ws.github.io/cfp.md

 *After assessment of the COVID-19 Pandemic, the ESORICS 2020 Organizing Committee has made the decision to move the conference and all associated workshops to an online format.
+Presentations are given as live streams available to all registered participants.
+A short "abstract video" is available for each talk.*

-Arrangements for the virtual format are being made and we will post updates as they are announced.
-This new format will not affect our proceedings, which will be published as Springer LNCS proceedings.*
+*The new format will not affect our proceedings, which will be published as Springer LNCS proceedings.*

 # Call for Papers